Reading: Understanding Text Structure (Mastery)

 - C. Sand dredging creates a dangerous chain reaction where the short-term economic benefits are not worth the severe, long-term damage to the environment and local livelihoods.

-Answer: C. This is the only option that synthesizes the entire cause-and-effect chain (from dredging to environmental damage to social impact) and captures the author's critical viewpoint about the trade-off between short-term and long-term consequences.
-A and B are only small parts of the overall argument.
+→ Answer: C. This is the only option that synthesizes the entire cause-and-effect chain and captures the author's critical viewpoint.

-To combine different ideas or pieces of information to create a new, complete understanding. ↩ back to text -
+- Synthesize To combine different ideas or pieces of information to create a new, complete understanding.

-Reading to understand the entire system of a text, including how all its parts connect and influence one another. ↩ back to text -
+- Holistic Reading Reading to understand the entire system of a text, including how all its parts connect.

-A text packed with a lot of complex information and interconnected ideas. ↩ back to text -
+- Dense Text A text packed with a lot of complex information and interconnected ideas.

-Facts and ideas that are linked and have a cause-and-effect relationship with one another. ↩ back to text
+- Interconnected Information Facts and ideas that are linked and have a cause-and-effect relationship.

 The Final Analysis!